#1 Aventon Pace 500 Next-Gen$1,399.0010018 reviews

 Professionally, an e-bike can be an important part of a job or small business.

-If this is you, you’ll be looking for a bike that’s powerful and strong enough to haul your required cargo.
+If this is you, you’ll be looking for a bike that’s powerful, durable, and sturdy enough to haul your required cargo.

 Large battery capacities feature on delivery and cargo bikes, in order to handle big loads and long days.